jmonlong/PopSV/2-ClusterManagement.md

 + `rewrite=TRUE` will force the normalized bin counts and normalization stats to be rewritten.
 + `file.suffix=` to add a suffix to the temporary files.
 This is useful when the pipeline is run several times on the same folder, for example when splitting the samples in batches (e.g. presence of batch effects, male/female split for XY chrs).

-We provide a [script](https://github.com/jmonlong/PopSV/blob/master/scripts/run-PopSV-batchjobs-automatedPipeline.R) to PopSV using these wrappers.
+As an example [this script](https://github.com/jmonlong/PopSV/blob/master/scripts/run-PopSV-batchjobs-automatedPipeline.R) shows how PopSV is run using these wrappers.
 In addition, when we want to analyze X and Y chromosomes, the samples have to be split and these wrappers come handy to run easily three analysis (see this [example](https://github.com/jmonlong/PopSV/blob/master/scripts/run-PopSV-XY-batchjobs-automatedPipeline.R)).

 ### Step-by-step manual run

 The general idea is to have one script per analysis (e.g. bin size, project).
 Each such analysis should be in its own folder to avoid possible confusion between temporary files.
 Examples of pipeline scripts can be found in the [`scripts` folder of the GitHub repository](https://github.com/jmonlong/PopSV/tree/master/scripts).

 Because it manipulates large data (BAM files, genome-wide coverage) and large sample sizes, PopSV was designed to create and work with intermediate files.
-The management of these files are mostly handle automatically.
+The management of these files are mostly handled automatically.
 In practice all the important path and folder structure is saved in the `files.df` data.frame, originally created by  `init.filenames` function.
 For this reason, the results of each analysis steps are saved as the local files so that the next steps can be run later without the need for you to think about what to save etc.

 So the script doesn't need to be ran each time from the start but rather ran step by step.
 In practice you often have to wait a couple of hours for some step to compute.
 Think about R as a new shell: you would open R, check the status of the jobs in the clusters, rerun them if necessary, or start the next step, etc. You can run R on this master script in a login node because nothing will be directly computed there, the real computation are sent as actual jobs.